 The spatial transformer refers to \cite{wang2023navistar} that is composed of the positional embedding layer, attention layer, graph convolution layer, and fusion gate with a residual connection.
 The spatial HRI features, such as correlated importance between a local agent and its neighbors with respect to relative movement intention or the static features (position and velocity) of observed agents in the FOV, can be exhibited using the attention mechanism and the graph convolution framework from spatial transformer.
 The successes of the vanilla transformer in language modeling, which assesses the relative importance between pairs of words in a sentence \cite{vaswani2017attention}, is adapted into our framework to determine the importance between each pair of agents in the same timestep. where $\mathbf{\hat{Q}},\mathbf{\hat{K}},\mathbf{\hat{V}}$ are the query matrix, key matrix, and value matrix of the data $\mathbf{X}$ with a dimension $\rm d_h$. $f_{\rm{fc}}(\cdot)$ denotes a fully connected layer, and the maximum head number is $\rm h$.

 Similarly, a temporal transformer is also deployed to calculate the relative importance of each individual with respect to its trajectory history along the temporal dimension.
 This allows for the inference of agents' self-motion properties, as there is a highly relative temporal dependency in movement.
-The structure of the temporal transformer is similar to the spatial transformer based on \cite{wang2023navistar}, with the exception that it does not include the graph convolution layer $\rm GCN(\cdot)$ \cite{kipf2017semisupervised}.
+The structure of the temporal transformer is similar to the spatial transformer based on \cite{wang2023navistar}, with a graph convolution layer $\rm GCN(\cdot)$ \cite{kipf2017semisupervised}.

-Subsequently, a multi-modal transformer form \cite{tsai2019multimodal,wang2022husformer} is used to align heterogeneous spatial-temporal features and construct an ST-graph.
+Subsequently, a multi-modal transformer form \cite{tsai2019multimodal,wang2024husformer} is used to align heterogeneous spatial-temporal features and construct an ST-graph.
 Initially, the spatial and temporal features are concatenated as a fused feature.
 Then, the multi-modal transformer queries $\mathbf{\hat{Q}}_{\rm S}$ each single modality using keys $\mathbf{\hat{K}}_{\rm F}$ and value $\mathbf{\hat{V}}_{\rm F}$ from the fused modality, using a multi-head cross-modal attention layer.
 Finally, a vanilla transformer \cite{vaswani2017attention} is deployed to incorporate cross-modality features into an overall state representation $\mathbf{Y}$ as follows: